 This is a selection of IBS research studies that have come to the attention of IBS Impact from various sources.
-We encourage researchers who wish to have their studies considered for posting here or on the IBS Impact blog, or to have a listing updated or removed, to email us using the contact links on the home page of this website.
+We encourage researchers who wish to have their studies considered for posting here or on the IBS Impact blog, or to have a listing updated or removed, to email us using the contact form on this website.
 On an ongoing or occasional basis, many of the organizations, forums, medical centers and clinical trial databases linked on the Research or Links pages of this site also have listings of open IBS studies that are seeking participants.

 Swinburne University of Technology, Hawthorn, Victoria Australia